 - 3.1 A mix design must be submitted for each class of concrete to be used on an MDT project to the Project Manager.
 Mix designs, including all required information, must be submitted 15 working days prior to concrete placement.
 Mix designs are to be submitted as either a new mix design or a mix design transfer. - 3.2 Materials: All materials proposed are subject to approval.
-Refer to MT 601 for sampling and testing requirements. - 3.3 New Mix Design (Trial Batches): When submitting a new mix design, trial batches must be performed.
+Refer to MT 601 for sampling and testing requirements. - 3.3 New Mix Design (Trial Batches): Submit new mix design requests on form MDT-MAT-008 using the Original Submittal Form sheet.

+When submitting a new mix design, trial batches must be performed.
 Batches must be based on the same materials and proportions proposed for the project.
 Trial batches must be completed 15 working days before concrete placement.
 The Materials Bureau will review all documentation and accept or reject the mix design.